 Raw crash and injury data is collected, analyzed and compiled by the UHSO to support the performance measures used in the development and implementation of Utah's Highway Safety Plan and related programs.
 This includes 11 Core Performance Measures that the National Highway Traffic Safety Administration (NHTSA) and Governors Highway Safety Association (GHSA) agreed upon (C-1 through C-11), as well as three Activity Measures (A-1 through A-3), one Behavioral Measure (B-1), and sixteen performance measures specific to Utah programs to be detailed in the Performance Measure section (U-1 through U-16).
-Each Performance Measure is described in greater detail in the Performance Measure section and includes a graph that illustrates a 5 year historical trend line reflecting the most current crash data available.
+Each Performance Measure is described in greater detail in the Performance Measure section.